google/mangle/docs/explanation_derived_facts.md

 The application of rules can only add facts, never remove them.

 In these docs, we will call the process of applying the rules "evaluation" and we will call the set of facts "knowledge base".
+The relations given as base facts are *extensional* relations, the relations defined by rules are the *intensional* relations.

 ![circle (set) of base facts, contained in bigger circle (set) of derived facts](base_derived.svg)